frequently asked questions

 Have a question to ask us?
 See if we’ve already answered it below!
 If your question isn’t answered on this page, please reach out to us.

 What is Habitat for Humanity?

-everyone has a decent place to live.
+Habitat for Humanity is a global nonprofit housing organization working in local communities across all 50 states in the United States and in more than 70 countries around the world.
+Habitat’s vision is of a world where everyone has a decent place to live.
 Habitat works toward our vision by building strength, stability, and self-reliance in partnership with people and families in need of a decent and affordable home.
-To date, Habitat has partnered to build strength, stability, and self-reliance through affordable shelter with over
+To date, Habitat has partnered with over 1 million families globally.

 How does Habitat for Humanity help families?